 Due to high traffic volumes and speeds and no buffer space, the current sidewalks along this stretch of Evans St offer a low level of surface.
-Installing separated bicycle facilities will significantly enhance the pedestrian level of service by creating additional buffer space.

 The Evans St/Old Tar Rd widening project is currently in design.
 Separated bicycle & pedestrian facilities should be required for this project.